carlosqsilva/Youtube-Music-Player/README.md

 # Youtube Music Player
-Save your favorites youtube music videos in one place and listen in your desktop in background while you other things.
+Save your favorites youtube music videos in one place and listen in your desktop in background saving space in browser tabs.

 Screenshot
 -------------